Yes, he really does descend from Charlemagne to the French Capetians, William the Conqueror, and the Plantagenets.

 Robert died probably died after 19 June 966.
 His wife Adelaide was living in Aug 967.

-They are not as famous as some of their ancestors or descendants, so historians don’t cover them thoroughly, but they are important to us, so here are their vital facts:
+They are not as famous as some of their ancestors or descendants, so historians don’t cover them thoroughly, but they are important to the President’s lineage, so here are their vital facts:

 They married in about 965.
 He was the Count of Anjou in 958 or 960 to 987.
 He was Count of Chalon, 979-987.
 He was the son of Foulques (Fulk), the Good, Count of Anjou, by his wife Gerberge.
 His nickname in French is Grisegonelle or Greymantle in English.